SirPepe/dark-mode-toggle/Readme.md

 ### Readonly property `auto`

-Reflects the element's auto state.
+Returns the element's auto state.

 ### Event `lightdarkchange`

 ✅ bubbles ✅ composed ❌ cancelable

 The `lightdarkchange` event is dispatched every time the element's mode changes.
-Its `mode` and `auto` properties reflect the element's new mode and whether the new mode is due to user choice or browser/system preferences.
+Its `mode` and `auto` properties reflect the element's new mode and auto states.